korrapragna/Digital_Electronics_Internship/README.md

 | 13      | 4B       | Input B of Gate 4            |
 | 14      | Vcc      | Supply Voltage (+5V typical) |

+- Output is HIGH when only one input is HIGH.

+- Commonly used in adders and parity checkers.

 # 7. 74266 or 74LS266- Quad 2-input Exclusive-NOR gate

 # Pin Diagram